fazalfarhan01/EarnApp-Docker/DOCKERHUB_README.md

 ## Available Tags
 1. `latest` - Built and updated daily
 2. `hourly-latest` - Built and updated every hour at UTC 10th minute.
+3. `lite` - A non-systemd image.
+(An already existing UUID is needed for this image.)

 ## How to:
 ### _Non Compose_